rapidcloudio-docs/rapidcloudio-docs.github.io/_posts/2014-11-02-connect-to-aws.markdown

 categories: walkthrough
 summary: Step by step guide for connecting your rapidcloud.io account to your AWS account.
 ---
 In order for rapidcloud.io to provision instances for you at Amazon Web Services (AWS), you need to generate an access key for us to use.
-You do this by navigating to the IAM page on AWS.
+In this guide we'll walk you through the process of generating an IAM access key step by step.

+Start by navigating to the IAM page on AWS.
 You can access it from Services > Deployment & Management > IAM on the AWS navigation bar.
 ![AWS Navigation](/assets/get_key_aws_nav.png)

 Once on the IAM page, create a new user, and specify a username you'll recognize (ex: rc-service-user )